Zoloft helped relieve my depression, but when I didn't need to take it anymore, I found that stopping was not as easy as I thought.

 Everyone is different, but here is some advice that does apply to everyone:

 - Get some good medical advice.
 Don’t just let them get away with the standard regurgitation of facts—ask lots of questions.
-Make sure you understand all the positives and negatives about the treatment they are suggesting.
+Make sure you understand all the positives and negatives of the treatment they are suggesting.

 - Get help.
 Make sure you have a strong support network of people who understand what you will be facing.